Mortgage refinance rates on May 10, 2021: Rates ease

 Having a high credit score, low credit utilization ratio, and a history of consistent and on-time payments will generally help you get the best interest rates.
 Researching interest rates online is always a good idea, but you'll need to connect with a mortgage professional to get your exact refinance rate.
 You should also take into account any fees and closing costs that might offset the potential savings of a refinance.

-Since the beginning of the pandemic, a lot of lenders have been stricter stricter with who they approve for a loan.
+Since the beginning of the pandemic, a lot of lenders have been stricter with who they approve for a loan.
 If you have a low credit score or a poor credit history, you might have trouble getting a refinance at the lowest interest rates.

 To get the best refinance rates, you'll first want to make your application as strong as possible.
 You can do that by monitoring your credit, taking on debt responsibly, and getting your finances in order before applying for a refinance.
 Don't forget to speak with multiple lenders and shop around to find the best rate.